Nathy-bajo/Nathy-bajo/README.md

 - 👀 I’m interested in job offers.
 - 🌱 I’m currently learning Rust programming language.
 - 💞️ I’m looking to collaborate with rust developers.
-- 📫 I'm active here.
+- 📫 You can reach me via email bajon7680@gmail.com

 <!---
 Nathy-bajo/Nathy-bajo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.